nlaha/godot-midi/README.md

 1. Import a midi file by adding it to your project folder

 > **NOTE:** If you run into import errors or problems with a midi file you downloaded from the internet, it's likely there is a midi event or format that isn't supported by Godot Midi.
 The best way to fix this is to import the midi file into a DAW (digital audio workstation) or similar software and re-export it.
 This should convert the midi file into a format easily readable by Godot Midi.
+I do all my testing with FL Studio so I'd recommend that, you can use the free demo version if you don't have a license.

 3. Add a "MidiPlayer" node to your scene